Quantifying Adaptability in Pre-trained Language Models with 500 Tasks: Experimental Setup Details

 \section{Experimental Setup Details}

 \paragraph{Hyperparameters} We adapt a pre-trained T5-base model (24-layer, 220M parameters) to our tasks.
 We use an AdamW optimizer with a learning rate of 1.0 for all prompt-tuning experiments, and learning rate of 1e-3 for all fine-tuning experiments.
 We use batch sizes of 64 for word-level tasks, and 32 for sequential tasks.
 We run all experiments up to 100 epochs, and run 3--4 trials for each few-shot experiment to estimate average performance over possible choices of few-shot training samples.
+These hyperparameters were chosen by trial and error on top of default configurations.

 \paragraph{Infrastructure and Reproducibility} For each task, we adapt our model using a single 32GB NVIDIA V100 GPU, or a single 40GB NVIDIA A100 GPU.
 Training time varies by training dataset size and maximum number of epochs, but on average (using the hyperparameters specified above) is less than a few hours per task.
 Prompt-tuning is also more efficient than fine-tuning, updating the parameters of only 100 prompt tokens vs. the full 220M parameters in the model.